Sam Williams (defensive end, born 1999): College career

 most in the nation's junior colleges), 4 forced fumbles and 4 pass breakups.
 He received first-team NJCAA All-American and MACJC Defensive Lineman of the Year honors.

 Williams transferred to the University of Mississippi (Ole Miss).
 As a junior in 2019, he started 8 of 12 games, totaling 37 tackles, 6 sacks (led the team), 9.5 tackles for loss, 5 quarterback pressures, one interception, one pass breakup and one forced fumble.

 As a senior in 2020, he was suspended in late July and August after being arrested for felony sexual battery, although the chargers were dropped.
 He started six of 10 games, splitting time between linebacker and defensive end.
 He recorded 39 tackles, 4 sacks, 8 tackles for loss (led the team), 3 quarterback pressures and one forced fumble.

-As a super senior in 2021, he broke the school's single-season sack record with 12.5, while compiling 13 starts, 57 tackles, 16 for loss (led the team), 8 quarterback pressures, 4 forced fumbles (ranked 10th in the nation), one fumble returned for a 33 yard touchdown and one pass breakup.
+During his final season in 2021, granted due to his transfer, he broke the school's single-season sack record with 12.5, while compiling 13 starts, 57 tackles, 16 for loss (led the team), 8 quarterback pressures, 4 forced fumbles (ranked 10th in the nation), one fumble returned for a 33 yard touchdown and one pass breakup.